lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

-MQTT (Message Queuing Telemetry Transport) is a protocol optimized for low bandwidth scenarios.
-In eKuiper, the MQTT connector can function both as a source connector (ingesting data from MQTT brokers) and a [sink connector](../../sinks/builtin/mqtt.md) (publishing data to MQTT brokers).
+MQTT (Message Queuing Telemetry Transport) is a protocol optimized for the low bandwidth scenarios.
+In eKuiper, the MQTT connector can function as both a source connector (ingesting data from MQTT brokers) and a [sink connector](../../sinks/builtin/mqtt.md) (publishing data to MQTT brokers).
 This section specifically focuses on its role as a source connector.

 Using the MQTT source stream, eKuiper subscribes to messages from the MQTT broker and channels them into its processing pipeline.
 This integration allows for real-time data processing directly from specified MQTT topics.

 ## Configurations

-The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md) or configuration file.
+The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md), or configuration file.
 This section focuses on configuring eKuiper connectors with the configuration file.

 eKuiper's default MQTT source configuration resides at `$ekuiper/etc/mqtt_source.yaml`.
 This configuration serves as a [base for all MQTT connections](#global-configuration).
 However, for specific use cases, you might need [custom configurations](#custom-configurations). eKuiper's [connector selector](../../connector.md#connection-selector) further enhances this by allowing connection reuse across configurations.